Introduction to Fixed Income

 Yes, inflation hurts!

 Interest generated from fix income securities remains the same throughout the entire life of the investment.
 A down side of this is that the principal and the interest are vulnerable to inflation.
 A $200 interest payment received three years from now is not likely to have as much purchasing power as a $200 payment received today.
-Fix income therefore appears to be less attractive to investors when inflation is higher.
+Fixed income products therefore appears to be less attractive to investors when inflation is higher.

 To minimize the effect of inflation on fix income securities, the federal government now offers a 10-year note called an inflation-protected security (IPS).
 Based on changes in the consumer price index, the redemption value of the note is subject to adjustment every six months.
 Therefore, when a note is redeemed at maturity, an investor gets back an amount which reflects an adjustment for lost purchasing power during the note's life.
 However, since return on such a bond is protected from inflation, it tends to pay a lower interest payment than other types of bonds.